 Take a look the camo aisle of any hunting store and you see a lot of camouflage that was made to trick hunter’s eyes more than deer.
-Yet you will see hunters grabbing the latest and greatest camo jackets and pants and heading for the checkout.
+You will see hunters grabbing the latest and greatest camo jackets and pants and heading for the checkout.

 Why are most of these camouflaged clothes not designed for deer?